Authored by the expert who managed and guided the team behind the Colombia Property Pack

 How do property prices compare between existing and new homes in Bogotá in 2026?

-New construction in Bogotá in 2026 typically costs about 12% more per square meter than comparable existing homes in the same location.
+In Bogotá in 2026, new homes usually cost about 15% to 25% more than comparable existing homes in the same area.

 Get to know the market before buying a property in Bogotá